 Model healthy emotional expression: Children learn a lot from watching their parents.
 Model healthy emotional expression by talking openly about your feelings and demonstrating healthy coping strategies.

 Teach coping strategies: Help your child develop healthy coping strategies for dealing with difficult emotions.

 - “Hot chocolate breathing is a really good way to help you stay calm.
 Let me show you how it works.”

-- “When you think things are getting out of control, it’s ok to walk away and take a break from the situation.”
+- “When you think things are getting out of control, it’s okay to walk away and take a break from the situation.”

-Gottman identified five steps as part of emotion coaching of children to build empathy into relationships.
+Gottman identified five steps as part of emotion coaching of children to build empathy in relationships.

 - “Do you want to tell me more about how you’re feeling?”